scottduff/WVU_CYBR_520_Group/CIC_IDS_2017_Final/READMD.md

 You can copy 2_1_Default_Code.R and 2_2_Default_Environment.RData.
 To start training your models.
 Copy and Rename the two files based on your portion of the project.

+SEPERATING THE ENVIRONMENT IS IMPORTANT, Github has a 100MB limit on files, without using other features.

 1_1_Feature_Selection_Code.R

     This is the code I used to find the 20 most important features.